 6.5.1 The proposed works have attracted objections from the Parish and local residents in terms of parking provision and safety at the access.
 Your officer notes that until recently the site was used as a butcher's shop, which could be expected to attract a higher level of vehicle movements than that associated with the proposed use.
-The highways officer has been consulted on the application and has confirmed that visibility at the access is adequate, and that sufficient additional parking is proposed on the site to accommodate the level of dwellings proposed in accordance with Policy P1 of the DPD.
+In terms of the current parking standards, following a guery from your officer the highways officer identified a shortfall in proposed parking.
+This was addressed in an amended plan, which was received too late to be considered by Members at the Committee meeting on the 21st March, and Members decided to defer consideration of the application until time had been allowed for this revised plan to be consulted on and included in the recommendation.
+The amended plan proposes sufficient additional parking to accommodate the level of dwellings proposed in accordance with Policy P1 of the DPD, and therefore attracts no objections from the highways officer.
 The Parish's concerns regarding on street parking during construction are noted.
 However there is ample space on the site to accommodate contractor parking and materials storage, and a condition requiring provision of a construction method statement to control such matters is recommended.